-By FY2023, we will switch 100% of product containers and packaging materials to eco-friendly paper raw materials (FSC® -certified or other forest certified paper, including recycled paper).
+By FY2023, we have switched 100% of product containers and packaging materials to eco-friendly paper raw materials (FSC[®] -certified or other forest certified paper, including recycled paper).
 This helps prevent deforestation, thereby promoting CO2 capture.

-\FSC® (Forest Stewardship Council®): An NPO for global forest management, dissemination, and certification
+FSC[®] (Forest Stewardship Council[®]): An NPO for global forest management, dissemination, and certification